-Course Category Basic Sciences Course Code 20BM2T03 Course Type Theory L-T-P-C 3-0-0-3 Prerequisites NIL InternalAssessment Semester EndExamination 30 70 TotalMarks 100
+Course Category Basic Sciences Course Code 20BM2T03

+Course Type Theory L-T-P-C 3-0-0-3

+Prerequisites InternalAssessment 30

+NIL Semester EndExamination 70

+TotalMarks 100

-COUR COURSE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
+COURSE OBJECTIVES 1 The course is designed to equip the students with the necessary mathematical skills and techniques that are essential for an engineering course.
 2 The skills derived from the course will help the student form a necessary base to develop analytic and design concepts.

-COUR COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: Cogniti Level CO1 examine the properties of Laplace transformation К3 CO2 solve ordinary differential equations by using Laplace transformation technique K2 CO3 expand a periodic function as a Fourier series and find Fourier transform of a given function. К3 CO4 understand vector differential properties of scalar and vector point functions and their applications.
+COUR COURSE OUTCOMES Upon s Cognitive Level CO1 examine the properties of Laplace transformation K3 CO2 solve ordinary differential equations by using Laplace transformation technique K2 CO3 expand a periodic function as a Fourier series and find Fourier transform of a given function. К3 CO4 understand vector differential properties of scalar and vector point functions and their applications.
 K2 CO5 apply Green's, Stokes and Divergence theorem to evaluate line, surface and volume integrals. К3